elastic/kibana/style_guides/js_style_guide.md

 ```

 If your arrow function is only returning an object literal, then wrap the
-object in paranthesis rather than using an explicit return:
+object in parentheses rather than using an explicit return:

 ```js
 // good